mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 <!--![](assets/alerts2.png)-->

->[!AVAILABILITY]
->
->Some design changes are in progress for the ‘Read Segment Trigger Unsuccessful’ alert, hence this alert is paused for now.
-Once changes are released, this alert will be surfaced again, and you will be able to subscribe to it.
->

 When [viewing alert rules in Adobe Experience Platform UI](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/ui.html), you can subscribe to each rule individually.
 When subscribing to alerts through [I/O Event notifications](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/subscribe.html), however, alert rules are organized into different subscription packages.